MultiSafepay/docs/api/general/rounding-policy.md

 ---
-title: Rounding policy
+title: Rounding rules
 category: 623dacddb0cbdd0394b9f5a9
-slug: 'rounding-policy'
+slug: 'rounding-rules'
 order: 7
 hidden: true
 ---

-MultiSafepay applies the following steps to calculate the total cost of the order, based on the items in the shopping cart:
+MultiSafepay applies the following rounding rules when calculating the total cost of an order:

-1. Calculate the total cost of the items in the shopping cart (excluding VAT).
-For each item in the cart, multiply the `unit_price` by the `quantity` of the item.
-Sum the results.
+1. Calculate the total cost of all items in the cart (excluding VAT).
+Multiply the `unit_price` of each item by the `quantity` of the item.
+Add the results together, and round to **2 decimal places**: Items total.
-2. Calculate the total VAT for all items in the shopping cart.
-For each item in the cart, calculate its VAT (if applicable) by multiplying the `unit_price` by the `quantity` of the item and multiplying the VAT rate by the result.
-Sum the results.
+2. Calculate the total VAT for all items in the cart (if applicable).
-3. Round both totals to two decimal places.
-4. Calculate the total cost of the order by adding together the two rounded totals.
+3. Add the items total to the VAT total: Cart total.

-Apply the same rounding policy in your integration to ensure:
+Apply the same rounding rules in your integration to ensure:

-- The `amount` of an order matches the total of the shopping cart.
+- The order `amount` matches the cart total.
-- MultiSafepay financial records match your records.
+- MultiSafepay's records match your records.
-- E-invoices to your customers match your records.
+- E-Invoices to your customers match your records.

 ## Example

-Given the following order:
+For the following order:

 ```json Order object
 ...